blockmason/simple-ownership-contract-demo/README.md

 > Clone the Github repo: https://github.com/blockmason/simple-ownership-contract-demo into a new folder.

->  In the new folder, run `npm install` to install the following dependencies:
+>  In the new folder, run `npm install` which will install the following key dependencies:

 * `@blockmason/link-sdk` - https://www.npmjs.com/package/@blockmason/link-sdk - a simple SDK for interacting with the Link project.